CLEPyLadies/pyladies-official/content/archive.md

 ### Contribute resources

-The source files for this page are in [a publicly available repo](https://github.com/CLEPyLadies/pyladies-official).
+The source files for this site are in [a publicly available repo](https://github.com/CLEPyLadies/pyladies-official).
 Want to suggest a resource?
 Open an issue or make a pull request on the README.md file and we will review/merge it!

 ### Slide decks from past meetups